balenaltd/handbook/Scratch-Pad.md

 ```

+You should get an `OK` response on successful account deletion.

 Also, since we don't use email verification we need to take some extra steps to establish the identify of the user that is asking for account deletion:

 1. The user must provide the username of the account that he wants to delete.